swirlCatto2000/FluffGenerator/README.md

 # FluffGenerator

 A small character creator thing I made in the terminal for fun :) Supports naming and saving the characters you generate.
 Maybe I might do more with it in the near future.
 Added some funny tip of the day stuff because why not.
+Download the .zip, and extract fluffGenerator to somewhere on your desktop; and run FluffGenerator 1.2.exe

 --------------------------
 ### Other Stuff